NexPlayer/Android-SDK/advanced.md

 - PROGRAM\_TIME for more details
 - IListener.onProgramTime

-#### native int getProperties(int property)
+#### native int getProperties (int property)

 Gets the value of an individual NexPlayer™ property based on the numerical ID of the property.

 Normally, getProperty should be used instead of this method.
-Use this methodonlyif you have a numeric property code.
+Use this method only if you have a numeric property code.

 For a full list of properties, see the NexProperty enum.
 To get the numeric code for a property, call the getPropertyCode method on the enum member.